vidibemuslumenanalytics/vidibemus-ai/README.md

 ## ✨ About

-We are a cutting-edge AI and Data Science consultancy based in London, UK, specializing in:
+We are building the future of artificial intelligence from London, UK.
+Our ecosystem includes:

 - 🔮 **Predictive Analytics & Forecasting**
 - 👁️ **Computer Vision Solutions**